About the Program

 On-site classes are held at the SF State Downtown Campus at 835 Market Street, 6th floor, in San Francisco.
 Most courses are offered three times a year, during the spring, summer and fall semesters.
 Most classes are held in the evenings and/or Saturdays to accommodate working professionals.

 Online classes are available using our iLearn collaborative learning management system.
 There are weekly instructor-lead (synchronous) web conferences that students will be expected to participate in (times listed in the class schedule).
+Once you have registered and paid for the class, you may log in at iLearn with your SF State ID & Password.
+All course materials and information with links will be available once you log in.
+Allow up to 24 hours after registration and payment for access to class.

 Please check the online schedule for the most up-to-date course offerings.